geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Do we have a legit use case for that?

 ##### **Geohot** [[00:35:49](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2149)]
 Yeah.
-So if you use, like in Lama, if you pass in different batch sizes or anything of your batch, pass in different batch sizes.
+So if you use, like in LLaMA, if you pass in different batch sizes or anything of your batch, pass in different batch sizes.

 ##### **Geohot** [[00:36:03](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2163)]
 OK.